Mario857/fcd/README.md

 ## Modules

 - ### Collector(Indexer)
-  - Takes block and tx from [LCD](https://docs.terra.money/How-to/Start-LCD.html#start-the-light-client-daemon-lcd) and stores into the database in a usable form
+  - Takes block and wasm tx from [LCD](https://docs.terra.money/How-to/Start-LCD.html#start-the-light-client-daemon-lcd) and stores into the database in a usable form
 - ### Rest API server
   - Serves data via RESTFul API